Buying Guide to Well-Made and Essential Raw Denim Jackets

 What do we mean by character?
 First, there should be some substance.
 Weight doesn’t necessarily translate to quality, but most makers in this space tip the scales in the direction of heavier denim.
 All of the jackets we’ve included on the list below have some heft to them.
 They don’t have to be superheavyweights to be well made, but there should be some there there, if you know what I mean.

 There should also be some depth in the denim.
 Cheap denim is uniformly blue.
 The dye has penetrated to the core of the thin yarn.
-Look closely at a well-made denim garment and you’ll see a delicate balance between warp and weft fibres.
-This irregularity is the mark of character, and it’s what comes to the surface as the garment fades.
+Look closely at a well-made denim garment and you’ll see a delicate balance between dyed warp and (usually) un-dyed weft fibres.
+This irregularity is the mark of character, and this character rushes to the surface as the jacket fades.

 What to look for in a well-made raw denim jacket: